 - During term time always be available (during school hours) for staff in the school or college to discuss any safeguarding concerns.
-Whilst generally speaking the DSL (or deputy) would be expected to be available in person, it is a matter for individual schools, working with the DSL, to define what "available" means and whether in exceptional circumstances availability via phone and or Skype or other such mediums is acceptable - It is a matter for individual schools and colleges and the DSL to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities - It is a matter for individual schools and colleges as to whether they choose to have one or more deputy DSL(s).
+Whilst generally speaking the DSL (or deputy) would be expected to be available in person, it is a matter for individual schools, working with the DSL, to define what "available" means and whether in exceptional circumstances availability via phone and or Skype or other such mediums is acceptable - It is a matter for individual schools and colleges and the DSL to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities - It is a matter for individual schools and colleges as to whether they choose to have one

+- or more deputy DSL(s).
 Any deputies should be trained to the same standard as the DSL. - Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains with the DSL.
 This responsibility should not be delegated.

-All staff and volunteers should:
+All School Leaders, Staff and Volunteers should:

-- read at least part one and Annex A of KCSiE 2016 and, in particular, will: - have due regard to the duty to prevent people from being drawn into terrorism; report known cases of female genital mutilation and follow procedures when a child goes missing from education - 2. where there are concerns about another staff member, refer these concerns to the Headteacher/principal - 3. where there are concerns about the Headteacher or principal, refer these concerns to the chair of governors or LADO where the Headteacher is also the sole proprietor - 4. raise concerns about poor or unsafe practices and potential failures in the school's safeguarding regime - be aware of systems within their school or college which support safeguarding.
+- read at least part one and Annex A of KCSIE 2018 - receive appropriate child protection training which is regularly updated, (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively - be aware of systems within their school or college which support safeguarding.
 These should be explained to them as part of staff induction.
-This includes: the school's child protection policy; the school's staff behaviour policy (sometimes called a code of conduct); and the identity and role of the DSL - receive appropriate child protection training which is regularly updated - receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - be aware of the signs of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection - maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the best interests of the child - where there are concerns about a child, raise these with the DSL - understand that, whilst anyone can make a referral to Children and Families' Service, the correct school procedure is to report any concerns to the DSL in the first instance.
-If after a referral the child's situation does not appear to be improving the DSL (or the person that made the referral) should press for re- consideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves.
-NYSCB professional resolution procedure http://www.safeguardingchildren.co.uk/professionals/professional-resolutions

-• in exceptional circumstances, such as in an emergency or a genuine concern that action has not been taken, speak directly to Children and Families' Service.
-Where referrals are not made by the DSL inform the DSL as soon as possible, that a referral has been made.
+This includes: the school's child protection policy; the school's staff behaviour policy (sometimes called a code of conduct); the identity and role of the DSL and any deputies and the safeguarding response to children who go missing from education - know what to do if a child tells them they are being abused or neglected and know how to manage the requirement to maintain an appropriate level of confidentiality.
+This means only involving those who need to be involved.
+Staff should never promise a child that they will not tell anyone about a report of abuse - be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments - be aware of the signs of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection - maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff members should always act in the best interests of the child - where there are concerns about a child, always speak with the DSL - if the DSL is not available, staff should speak to a member of the SLT and / or take advice from local children's social care (KCSIE, 2018, para 28) - understand that, whilst anyone can make a referral to Children and Families' Service, the correct school procedure is to report any concerns to the DSL in the first instance.
+If after a referral the child's situation does not appear to be improving the DSL (or the person that made the referral) should press for re- consideration to ensure their concerns have been addressed and, most importantly, that the child's situation improves - NYSCB professional resolution procedure and in exceptional circumstances, such as in an emergency or a genuine concern that action has not been taken, speak directly to Children